jswade/DSWx-width/README.md

 DSWx-width aims to:

-1.
-2.
-3.
+1. Aggregate and prepare OPERA DSWx imagery for width computation.
+2. Compute widths from the DSWx product using an automated workflow.
+3. Provide comparisons between SWOT- and DSWx-derived widths in the Missouri River Basin.

-The DSWx-width dataset is publicly available at https://zenodo.org/records/xxxx.
+The DSWx-width dataset is publicly available at https://zenodo.org/records/15391839.

+## Script Documentation
+### Testing Shell Scripts

 ## Installation with Docker
 Installing DSWx-width is **by far the easiest with Docker**.
 This document was